 Feel like some retail therapy to shake things up?
 Brisbane’s CBD is packed with shopping opportunities, including the heritage-listed Brisbane Arcade complete with art deco trimmings.

 A subtropical paradise, Brisbane is blessed with more than 300 days of sunshine every year.
-It has perfect climate for exploring the great outdoors, so it’s always a good time to visit.
+It has the perfect climate for exploring the great outdoors, so it’s always a good time to visit.

 Brisbane’s consistent weather makes it a popular family destination every month of the year.
 But between March and May is the best time to beat the crowds and enjoy the most pleasant temperatures.
 September to November is ideal too, but September is also festival season so hotels are busy.
 This means that you’ll find an increase in costs and you’ll need to book well ahead to secure accommodation.